Edd-Venv/Django_Apps/README.md

 # Django_Apps
-Site with a Todo Applications and a Bills counter, both are underdevelopent.
+My WebApplications namely a Todo App, Recipe App and a Bills App, All are under constant development.